toskyRocker/FuzzyDeath_Robocode/README.md

 Università degli Studi di Milano - Master in Computer Science

 ########################################################################
-Simple Bot for Robocode using a Fuzzy System for the shooting power
+Simple Bot for Robocode using a Fuzzy System for the FirePower

 Further information available in Italian -> Relazione Robocode